 If your site structure has changed, then a 301 redirect is the preferred option, since it will also correct bookmarks.
 If your site has duplicate content, but you need to measure traffic to each URL, use a canonical link for the benefit of the search engines.

 Below is a video of Matt Cutts explaining the benefits of a 301 redirect over rel=canonical:

-Now that you are a canonical link expert, you can wander through your own website and explore how your content is organized.
+Now that you are a canonical link expert, you can start cleaning up your site.
 Take note of the canonical links already in place and look for content that might benefit from their introduction.